Ligado Networks

 Ligado Networks, formerly known as LightSquared, is an American satellite communications company.

 After restructuring, emerging from bankruptcy and modifying its network plan, the new company, Ligado Networks, launched in 2016.
 It operates the SkyTerra 1 satellite.

 Operations

 Ligado Networks is based in Reston, Virginia.
 The company is governed by a seven-member board of directors with Ivan Seidenberg as Chairman and Doug Smith as president and CEO.
-Fortress Investment Group, LLC, Centerbridge Partners LP and JPMorgan Chase & Co. own controlling stakes in Ligado Networks; Harbinger Capital Partners maintains a minority stake.
+Fortress Investment Group, Centerbridge Partners and JPMorgan Chase own controlling stakes in Ligado Networks; Harbinger Capital Partners maintains a minority stake.

 Ligado Networks has 40 MHz of spectrum licenses in the nationwide block of 1500 MHz to 1700 MHz spectrum in the L-Band.
 With it, the company is developing a satellite-terrestrial network to support the emerging 5G market and Internet of Things applications.

 Network and spectrum

 The company (as LightSquared) reached a cooperation agreement in 2007 with Inmarsat, a British satellite telecommunications company, that rearranged the L-Band spectrum so the company could use a larger, contiguous stretch of spectrum.
 Potential interference issues at the time prevented LightSquared from deploying the network.

 In 2010, the company acquired licenses to mid-band spectrum when it bought SkyTerra Communications.
 LightSquared's plans, which did not come to fruition, were to use the spectrum to create a 4G wireless mobile network covering North America.